rossetti/KSLBook/docs/07-Chapter7.md

 These two interfaces can be used in combination to form various selection and allocation possibilities for a variety of resource pool situations.
 The `ResourcePool` and `ResourcePoolWithQ` classes use default implementations of these functions.
 The KSL provides two implementations of the `ResourceSelectionRuleIfc` interface.

 - `FirstFullyAvailableResource` selects the first resource from a supplied list that can fully meet the request.
+The returned list will either be empty or have one resource (that can meet the request).
 - `ResourceSelectionRule` selects a list of resources that (in total) have enough available units to fully meet the request.

 It is important to note that the `ResourceSelectionRuleIfc` interface may return an empty list if the request cannot be met.
 This is used to determine if the entity must wait.

-The KSL provides a default instance of the `AllocationRuleIfc` interface called `DefaultAllocationRule.` This rule takes in a list of resources that in total has enough units available and allocates from each listed resource (in the order listed) until the entire amount requested is filled.
+The KSL provides a default instance of the `AllocationRuleIfc` interface called the `AllocateInOrderListedRule` rule.
+This rule takes in a list of resources that in total has enough units available and allocates from each listed resource (in the order listed) until the entire amount requested is filled.
 Thus, in both the selection rule and the allocation rule, the order of the resources within the pool are important.
 Again, if you want or need to have different rules, then you can implement these interfaces and supply your instances to the `ResourcePool` and `ResourcePoolWithQ` classes to use instead of the default implementations.

+The following allocation rules are available:

+- `AllocateInOrderListedRule` This rule allocates all available units from each resource until amount needed is met based on the order in which the resources are listed from the selection rule.
+This is the default allocation rule.
+- `RandomAllocationRule` This rule first randomly permutes the list from the selection rule and then allocates in the order of the permutation.
+In essence, this approach randomly picks from the list.
+- `ResourceAllocationRule` The `ResourceAllocationRule` class facilitates the construction of other rules based on a supplied resource comparator.
+The following rules are based on using different resource comparators.
+    - `LeastUtilizedAllocationRule` This rule sorts the resources such that list is ordered from least to most utilized and then allocates in the order listed.
+    - `LeastSeizedAllocationRule` This rule sorts the resources such that this is ordered from least seized to most seized and then allocates in the order listed.
+    - `MostAvailableAllocationRule`  When the resources have capacity greater than one, then the resources are sorted from most capacity available to least capacity available, and then allocated in the order listed.

+The KSL also provides a number of functions that can be useful when comparing or searching for resources.
+These functions can be found in the `ResourceRules` file along with the previously mentioned interfaces.

 Let's take a look at an example situation involving resource pools.

 ***
 ::: {.example #exResPool name="Resource Pools"}